isaacs/node-lru-cache/README.md

     return 1
   },

-  // function to call when the item is removed entirely from the cache
+  // function to call when the item is removed from the cache
-  // note that this may be long after the item becomes _inaccessible_ by
-  // virtue of being moved to the old list, and then overridden by a new
-  // value.  do not depend precise timing here!
+  // Note that using this can negatively impact performance.
   dispose: (value, key) => {
     freeFromMemoryOrWhatever(value)
   },